wotbrew/cinq/README.md

   - Queries inherit the local clojure environment (no parameter placeholders, feels like a `for` loop).
   - Relations are first-class, printable, support reduce so you can use them with core collection functions

-> **note** cinq is highly experimental at this stage and will receive breaking API changes.
+> **note** cinq is under development, many basic things do not work - and it will receive breaking API changes.
 SNAPSHOT only, use at your own risk.

 ```clojure
 ;; project.clj